Marian Dorset's Family, Home, and Letters

 The Colwell-Dorset family home at 330 S. 6th St. was called “Stevens Reserve.”
 It was between Cass and Division and 6th and 7th streets.
 It included multiple structures owned by the family.
 When Helen died in 1965, the estate was left to Christ Episcopal Church to use as a non-denominational home for the aged.

 The family papers at LPLA include the personal correspondence for the whole Dorset-Colwell family, with the exception of Wilson Colwell.
-The family were extremely dedicated record-keepers.
+Everyone in the family were extremely dedicated record-keepers.
 Marian Dorset even sometimes drafted out her replies to her correspondents, and saved those drafts.
 So, in a way, we have both sets of letters—the ones she received and the ones she sent.

 marrian-letters-draft_credit_550px.jpg